Victims of disgraced USA Gymnastics doctor ask Texas to take action

 In an interview with TV network NBC aired last month, the couple said they knew nothing about the suspected sexual assaults at their training camp.

 “The whole thing is just like an explosion, a bomb exploding,” Bela Karolyi said.
-Martha Karolyi said she had no way of knowing Nassar had been sexually abusing athletes. [nL1N1RX0TF]
+Martha Karolyi said she had no way of knowing Nassar had been sexually abusing athletes.

 Texas Governor Greg Abbott asked the state’s top police agency, the Texas Rangers, in January to investigate Karolyi Ranch.
 Officials in Walker County, where it is located, are participating.